Bayesian views of generalized additive modelling: Acknowledgements

 \section{Acknowledgements}

-This work was funded by OPNAV N45 and the SURTASS LFA Settlement Agreement, and being managed by the U.S. Navy's Living Marine Resources program under Contract No. N39430-17-C-1982.
-I would like to thank the following people for useful discussions/provocation: Jay ver~Hoef, Steve Buckland, Len Thomas, David Borchers, Mark Bravington, Richard Glennie, Andrew Seaton, Daniel Simpson and Finn Lindgren.
+This work was partly funded by OPNAV N45 and the SURTASS LFA Settlement Agreement, and being managed by the U.S. Navy's Living Marine Resources program under Contract No. N39430-17-C-1982.
+Richard Glennie and Ian Durbach provided extremely useful feedback on an early draft.
+John Addy also provided extremely useful feedback later on.
+I also wish to thank two anonymous reviewers who gave helpful comments on the manuscript.